-Women with eating disorders are less likely to have children than others in the same age group, indicates a study conducted at the University of Helsinki, Finland.
-The likelihood for miscarriage was more than triple for binge-eating disorder (BED) sufferers and the likelihood of abortion more than double for bulimics than others in the same age group.
+This study was called “Eating Disorders Often Associated With Reproductive Health Problems” and published in the International Journal of Eating Disorders.
+According to this research, women with eating disorders are less likely to have children than others in the same age group.
+The likelihood for miscarriage was more than triple for binge-eating disorder (BED) sufferers.
+The likelihood of abortion was more than double for bulimics than others in the same age group.

 The likelihood of abortion was more than double for bulimics than for others in the same age group.
 Meanwhile, the likelihood for miscarriage was more than triple for binge-eating disorder (BED) sufferers.
 For women who had been in treatment for BED, nearly half of their pregnancies ended in miscarriage.

-“Early recognition, effective care and sufficiently long follow-up periods for eating disorders are crucial in the prevention of reproductive health problems,” states researcher Milla Linna from the University of Helsinki, Hjelt Institute.
+“Early recognition, effective care and sufficiently long follow-up periods for eating disorders are crucial in the prevention of reproductive health problems,” says researcher Milla Linna from the University of Helsinki.

 1. Learn how bulimia or anorexia affects your fertility and ability to conceive